 Having a pet also teaches us some social skills directly and indirectly.
 Compassion, kindness, and patience are just some of the many values in addition to those above that pets teach us and these values help us in our interactions with other people.

 One of the more important lessons is empathy.
 Similar to how our pets not understanding our language, we do not really have the ability to communicate with our animals.
 They are not able to communicate their pain, happiness, or other emotions to us directly and we rely on certain cues to “determine” how our pets are feeling and try to give them the best that we can.
 This does translate, to a certain extent, to us being able to pick up certain social cues from other people and an overall ability to be more empathetic toward others.

 Now, contrary to what others might believe in, owning a pet teaches us social skills in a very direct manner.
 Pets, especially dogs, make excellent ice breaker topics when meeting new people.
 It helps us have a topic to ease every one into the conversation and everybody tends to ease up when talking about cute and cuddly companions.

 In addition, one of the other ways that our pets directly teach us how to interact with others is by “forcing” us into it.
 While it is not as common in Singapore, people bringing their pets out for a stroll tend to get approached by others who just want to meet their furry friend.
 When this happens, there is undoubtedly some small talk that will have to happen between the owner and the other person and does definitely serve as some “training” to hone one’s social skills, especially for those that are more introverted and would like to improve.
 After all, faking it until you make it is arguably one of the most effective ways to learn something

-All in all, pets are excellent teachers of soft skills and moral values.
-And not forgetting the health and mental benefits reap from having a pet.
-They could improve our quality of life.
-Although they may not have the ability to impart any tangible hard skills, those attributes taught by our pets can indirectly impact our career lives for the better.
+All in all, pets are excellent teachers of soft skills and moral values, not to mention the immense mental health benefits and emotional support that they give us.
+Although they do not impart any tangible hard skills, these attributes that our pets teach us impact our lives directly and make us better people.